tschumann/basis/DEVELOPMENT.md

 overviews/
 ==========

-To generate an overview, make sure the game is runnign with the -dev parameter.
+To generate an overview, make sure the game is running with the -dev parameter.
 Start the map and type dev_overview 1 in the console.
 Centre the view using movement keys and the mouse wheel.
 Once the map is centered copy down the text that is getting printed to the console.